-It is really one of those “let’s pretend we’re moving” type of cleans, to make room for the new parts and pieces.
-The candy, trinkets and new socks that will be stuffed into that small bedroom throughout the year.
+It is really one of those “let’s pretend we’re moving” types of cleans, to make room for the new parts and pieces.
+The candy, trinkets, and new socks will be stuffed into that small bedroom throughout the year.
 Out with the old and in with the new right?

 While that is a wonderful habit I resolve to continue teaching, I did take a step back this year and try to consider my son’s point of view about saving.
 I keep telling him to save his money and respect the value of a dollar, and though that’s important, it really does extend beyond money as well.
 Here are some things we considered when deciding what to hold on to that you can extend to your own family: